darlal/obsidian-switcher-plus/README.md

 ### For active file in the active editor pane:

 The `Quick Switcher++: Open Related Items for the active editor` command will always trigger Related Items mode for the current **active file in the active editor pane** (the file actively being edited).
-Meaning, when this command is triggered (either via a hotkey or via the command palette), the list of related item suggestions will always be related to **the active file in the active editor pane** when the command was triggered.
+Meaning, when this command is triggered (either via a hotkey, command palette, or trigger character), the list of related item suggestions will always be related to **the active file in the active editor pane** when the command was triggered.

 ### For any other file in the vault, open or not:

-The Related Items mode trigger character (default `~`) will always trigger Related Items mode for the currently **highlighted suggestion in the switcher**.
+The Related Items mode trigger character (default `~`) will trigger Related Items mode for the currently **highlighted suggestion in the switcher**.
 Meaning, when you open up the switcher and it's displaying a list of your recent files (or a list of file search results), the source file for whichever suggestion is highlighted when you type `~` is the file whose relations will be displayed.
 The resulting list of related item suggestions will be for the file suggestion that was highlighted when the `~` was typed.
 You can use the navigation keys to select (highlight) which file will be used as the source file before typing `~`.

 For example: related items can be viewed by opening Quick Switcher++, typing some characters to filter and/or using the arrow keys to select (highlight) the file of interest.
 Then, once the file of interest is selected/highlighted, type the trigger character (default `~`) to view the related items for the file of interest.